LucasHBG/LucasHBG/README.md

 **About me**

-- 🔧 I'm a Software Engineer with 2+ years of experience building, maintaining and deploying high quality products.
+- 🔧 I'm a Software Engineer with 3+ years of experience building, maintaining and deploying high quality products.
-- 🌱 Currently learning [Flutter][flutter] and getting deep knownledge of [Java][java].
+- 🌱 Currently learning [Flutter][flutter] and getting deep knownledge of [NextJS][nextjs].
 - 📫 How to reach me: [@LucasHBG][linkedin]
-- 💬 Always open for tips related to Code Optimization and app deployment using [Docker][docker] and [Kubernets][kubernets]
+- 💬 Always open for tips related to Code Optimization and app deployment using [Docker][docker].

 <!--- Deactivated for now
 📊 **This week I spent my time on**